Foundation Degree Interior Design

 Applicants will be required to complete an application for this course – please contact our Admissions team by phone or email to request an application pack.

-To prepare for your interview, you will be asked to complete the following:
+To prepare for your application, you will be asked to complete the following:

-- Interview forms, including education and career history
+- Applicant form, including education and career history

 - A creative exercise based on a celebrity bedroom